carbon-language/carbon-lang/docs/design/lexical_conventions/numeric_literals.md

 ## Caveats

-The proposal provides a syntax that is deliberately close to that used both by C++ and many other languages, so it should feel familiar to software engineers.
+The proposal provides a syntax that is deliberately close to that used both by C++ and many other languages, so it should feel familiar to developers.
 However, it selects a reasonably minimal subset of the syntaxes.
-This minimal approach provides benefits directly in line with the goal that Carbon code should be
-[easy to read, understand, and write](../docs/project/goals.md#code-that-is-easy-to-read-understand-and-write):
+This minimal approach provides benefits directly in line with the goal that Carbon code should be [easy to read, understand, and write](../docs/project/goals.md#code-that-is-easy-to-read-understand-and-write):

 -   Reduces unnecessary choices for programmers.